-A comparison of the axial creep strains for specimens under a load of 2400 psi (Table 8) indicates that the air-dried specimens exhibited larger axial creep strain than the as-cast specimens regardless of the age at loading.
-The ratio of the as-cast strains to the air-dried strains was very consistent.
-The average values for the 90, 183, and 365-day specimens were 0.80, 0.86, and 0.81, respectively, with an overall average of 0.82.
-Thus, it can be concluded that the creep strain at any given time in as-cast specimens was approximately 82 percent of the creep strain in air-dried specimens subjected to the same stress level.
+A comparison of the axial creep strains during the first 2.5 years under a load of 2400 psi (Table 8) indicates that the air-dried specimens exhibited larger axial creep strain than the as-cast specimens regardless of the age at loading (Ref 9).
+The ratios of the as-cast strains to the air-dried strains were fairly consistent.
+The average values for the 90, 183, and 365-day specimens were 0.80, 0.86, and 0.81, respectively, with an overall average